WELCOME TO KAMIKATSU

-Your primary responsibility will be to help out at the café, where you have the opportunity to experience a Zero Waste accredited business in action.
-We can teach you how to make delicious Japanese meals using local ingredients that are purchased each morning at Kamikatsu’s farmer’s market.
+Your primary responsibility, as of now, will be to help out at the café, where you have the opportunity to experience a Zero Waste accredited business in action.
+We can teach you how to make delicious Japanese meals using locally grown ingredients that are purchased each morning at Kamikatsu’s farmer’s market.

 In addition, if some extraneous circumstances arrive, you should be flexible to help out in other areas, including looking after our son for short periods at a time.

 You will have a wide range of opportunities to experience life in the mountain village of Kamikatsu, in the beautiful countryside of Japan.
 These include volunteering at the local garbage station to see how the town recycles their waste, visiting local businesses, such as the award-winning Italian restaurant Pertonare, and Zero Waste craft brewery Rise and Win.

 In addition, there are many local farmers here growing Tokushima specialties like irodori and awa-bancha, and Kamikatsu is home to many artisans who can teach you their traditional crafts.

 The opportunities here are quite many, so your schedule will really depend on what you would like to experience!